perslev/MultiPlanarUNet/README.md

 # Launch the train script
 mp train [arguments passed to 'train'...]
 ```

+**NOTE:** You only need to specify the training data in the format described
+below.
+Training, evaluation and prediction will be handled automatically if
+using the above scripts.

 **Preparing the data**\
 In order to train a model to solve a specific task, a set of manually